poetic/ember-cli-cordova/README.md

 ### Running in the simulator

 #### With starter kit live reload
 Livereload disabled by default.
-To enable it, set it to true in the your app's config.
-After the starter kit generator has run, simply run `ember serve --proxy http://your-device-ip:4300` and then `ember cordova emulate platform`(in another tab/split) to start up the app in the emulator.
+To enable it, set it up in your app's config.
+After the starter kit generator has run, simply run `ember serve` and then `ember cordova emulate platform`(in another tab/split) to start up the app in the emulator.

+When it is enabled, your app will not start up in the real browser.
+This is because cordova hijacks the browser events and the app is never told to start.
+If you need it to start, just call `AppName.advanceReadiness()` in the browser once it's loaded.
+(We will try and get a fix for this soon)

 #### Without starter kit live reload